kellan/laughingmeme/_posts/asides/2007-08-01-tim-on-etags-what-you-want-to-do-is-compute-the-etag-based-on-the-underlying-data-resources-that-actually-drive-the-page-creation-the-input-to-that-process-not-its-output.md

 ---
 id: 3687
-title: 'Tim on Etags: &#8220;What you want to do is compute the ETag based on the underlying data resources that actually drive the page creation; the input to that process, not its output.&#8221;'
+title: 'Tim on Etags: "What you want to do is compute the ETag based on the underlying data resources that actually drive the page creation; the input to that process, not its output."'
 date: '2007-08-01T08:41:12+00:00'
 author: Kellan
 layout: post